-66 ERM Business Energy submission to Consultation Paper, p2.
+66 Simply Energy submission to consultation paper, p1.

-- AGL: Retailers have been using special reads to speed up the transfer process.
+- ERM: Often special meter reads are a feasible option to an anticipated transfer delay and will be considered by the customer in a trade-off between the special read cost and the benefits of moving quickly to a new retailer with potentially cheaper rates.
+However, they may be inconvenient to some customers as the appointment windows are up to four hours.
+Reducing this window would make special reads more attractive, and could be a solution without requiring estimation.67 - AGL: Retailers have been using special reads to speed up the transfer process.
 AGL has used special reads for a number of years across the NEM.
-Some retailers bear the cost of special reads.67 - Pacific Hydro Retail: Customers and retailers have the option, under existing transfer rules, to request a special meter read to avoid any transfer delays.
-This allows the cost of an accelerated transfer to be allocated to the party most likely to receive the benefit and avoids further costs to all consumers from implementing the proposed rules.68 - AGL and EnergyAustralia also noted that if a transfer is requested soon after an actual meter read, the retailers can agree to use that meter read for transfer purposes.69
+Some retailers bear the cost of special reads.68 - Pacific Hydro Retail: Customers and retailers have the option, under existing transfer rules, to request a special meter read to avoid any transfer delays.
+This allows the cost of an accelerated transfer to be allocated to the party most likely to receive the benefit and avoids further costs to all consumers from implementing the proposed rules.69 - AGL and EnergyAustralia also noted that if a transfer is requested soon after an actual meter read, the retailers can agree to use that meter read for transfer purposes.70